 The Syrian civil war has created a number of challenges for the international community.
 First and foremost is how to address the severe humanitarian crisis that has emerged from the fighting.
-In July 2013, the UN, which has since stopped updating the Syrian death toll, estimated that over 100,000 Syrians have been killed, while some NGOs claim the number is closer to 162,000.
+In August 2014, the UN estimated that over 191,000 Syrians have been killed.
 As of May 2014, the UN estimates that over 2.6 million refugees have fled to neighboring countries including Lebanon, Turkey, Iraq and Jordan.

 Additionally, UN investigations concluded that while both the Syrian government and the rebels have committed war crimes, the government's abuses are greater and more serious.
 They include the torture and killing of children, mass executions of entire families, the rape of men, women and children, the deliberate shelling of densely populated civilian populations and the systematic denial of food, water and medicine to certain regions in Syria.
 The UN has also accused the rebels of carrying out torture and unlawful killings, kidnapping and hostage taking and using children in dangerous non-combat roles.